Or why we don’t clean up for our guests

 So, while we keep the path to our secluded log cabin swept clean and safe, we are careful not to clean up areas that could provide valuable habit.
 And, as the leaves begin to cover the ground we leave them lying.
 Then the humble worm can do its important work.

 Our soil is heavy clay.
 When a worm pulls a leaf down into the ground it creates a little track or tunnel.
 This aerates the soil and makes drainage holes and, most importantly spaces that the growing tree roots can move into.
-And not only do we humans need trees to breathe but they house a myriad of other species.
+And not only do we humans need trees to breathe but trees house a myriad of other species too.

 But there are small things at everyone can do for worms and wildlife :